sreelathachunduru/yrtt_entry_katas_csharp/README.md

 Work through each test 1 by 1 until you have them all passing.
 Initially, you'll have a lot of failing tests and a lot of output on the console.
 To focus on a single test, you can run specific tests such as:

-    pytest tests/test_exercise001.py
+    TBC

 # The tasks

-You can see the first task in [exercise001.py](./tasks/exercise001.py)
+You can see the first task in [Exercise001.cs](./Tasks/Exercise001.cs)